 Depart from Tampa or Miami and arrive at Havana airport.
 Dinner and overnight at your hotel.

-Introduction to Cuba's natural history with our expert bird guide.
-After breakfast, drive to Viñales - birding along the way (Las Terrazas, La Guira).
-Viñales, situated in Sierra de los Organos, is a delightful, small town in a beautiful valley with a distinctive landscape, with steep-sided limestone mogotes.
-It is located about 93 miles (150 km) west of Havana.
-About 130 species have been reported from the area.
-Overnight in Viñales in one of the local hotels of the region.
+Introduction to Cuba's natural history with our expert bird guide(s).
+After breakfast, drive to Viñales - birding along the way at excellent locations like Las Terrazas & La Guira.
+Viñales, situated in Sierra de los Organos, is a delightful, small town in a beautiful valley with a distinctive landscape defined by steep-sided limestone mogotes.
+Viñales is located about 93 miles (150 km) west of Havana.
+Over 130 species have been reported from the area.
+Overnight in Viñales in one of the local hotels or casas.

 Zunzun – Bee Hummingbird